collinbarrett/collinbarrett.github.io/_posts/2016-02-23-optimize-self-hosted-web-fonts.md

 is trendy and probably overused, but I think it brings a much crisper feel to the text than the old serif font I had before.
 In this transition, I did some font optimization on my WordPress site via recommendations by the [DareBoost](https://www.dareboost.com/en) analyzer.
-With just an hour or two of tweaking, I was able meaningfully to trim the payload of my site’s first page load.
+With just an hour or two of tweaking, I was able meaningfully to trim the payload of my site's first page load.
 If you are reading this on a mobile data plan, you are welcome.

 ## TL;DR